Final solution to the problem of relating a true copula to an imprecise copula: The main results

 and secondly, by defining $\langle B\rangle=\langle A\rangle_M$.
 A short computation reveals that the matrix corresponding to $D_M^{\langle A\rangle}$ equals

 so that

 where $[B]$ is the matrix

 The pair $(\langle A\rangle,\langle B\rangle)$ is a discrete imprecise copula by Theorem \ref{interval}.
 It remains to find a disjoint union $R$ of rectangles with corners in this mesh such that Condition \eqref{anticondition} is fulfilled.
-In order to find the right $R$ we write down the volumes with respect to $A$ of the small rectangles determining the mesh:
+In order to find the right $R$ we write down the volumes with respect to $A$ of the small rectangles determining the mesh: {\cellcolor{black!15!white}}

+We can think of the entries of this matrix as a representation of the discrete quasi-copula in question on the given mesh.
+However, due to its matrix presentation the position of the main and the opposite corners seems to be interchanged.
+For example, the most northwest corner of the shaded region in the above image of matrix $V$ is a main one.

-We observe two ``hills'' of the hight $2/50$, one on the third and the fourth column of the third row, one on the fourth and the fifth column of the fifth row.
-These two hills are surrounded by seven depressions of the depth $-1/50$.
+We observe two ``hills'' of hight $2/50$, presented as two holes in the shaded region, surrounded by seven depressions of depth $-1/50$, which are all contained in the shaded region.
 The rest of the volumes were chosen in such a way that they allowed us to construct the above pair of quasi-copulas.
-The $R$ that satisfies Condition \eqref{anticondition} is defined as the 21-small-squres ``region of depressions'' described above, i.e. the disjoint union of all rectangles (whose corners determine this mesh) that covers the intersection of the second up to the sixth column and the second up to the sixth row of small squares except for the four squares of the two hills.
-The desired fact now follows by a simple calculation.
+The $R$ that satisfies Condition \eqref{anticondition} is represented by the shaded region.
+So, it is defined exactly as the union of 21 small squares (i.e.\ of those that are determining the mesh) of the region and the desired fact now follows by a simple calculation.
+Observe that $V_{\langle A \rangle}(R)=-7$ and $R$ has $6$ corners with positive multiplicity, all with multiplicity $1$, and the value of $D_M^{\langle A \rangle}$ at all these corners is $-1$.
+Hence